Skip to Main Content

 Civil Liberties Defense Center

-"Supports movements that seek to dismantle the political and economic structures at the root of social inequality and environmental destruction."
+The Civil Liberties Defense Center provides educational, legal, and strategic resources to support movements that aim to dismantle the political and economic structures at the root of social inequality and environmental destruction.
 See its Know Your Rights page.

 Color of Change